pavelacamposp/data-driven-quad-control/README.md

 ## Installation
 Follow these steps to create a virtual environment and install the project:

-> [!NOTE]
-> This project was developed and tested on Linux (Ubuntu).
-To install it on Windows/macOS, please follow the installation instructions from the [Genesis repository](https://github.com/Genesis-Embodied-AI/Genesis).

 1. Clone this repository:
    ```bash
    git clone https://github.com/pavelacamposp/data-driven-quad-control.git